 Native Hawaiians, Kanaka Maoli, are the first people of the land that makes up the current state of Hawaii, the land of the Kingdom of Hawaii.
-Kanaka Maoli, like other Pacific Islanders, experienced good population health included including robust indigenous healing and medical practices, sovereignty, connection to the land ('āina), and in conflict resolution practices.^{3,4} Native Hawaiians have a shorter life expectancy than other racial and ethnic groups in Hawaii.
-The primary aim of this paper was to share data from the first year of a 5-year study with Native Hawaiian kūpuna (elders Colonization and imperialism brought mass disease, conflict, changing food systems, and many socioeconomic forces that resulted in harm to physical and cultural health.
+Kanaka Maoli, like other Pacific Islanders, experienced good population health including robust indigenous healing and medical practices, sovereignty, connection to the land ('āina), and conflict resolution practices.^{3,4} Colonization and imperialism brought mass disease, conflict, changing food systems, and many socioeconomic forces that resulted in harm to physical and cultural health.